cushlascanlan/change-input-text.glitch.me/README.md

-# change-input-text.glitch.me
+# Change text on input

-change text on input exercise
+An empty webpage for HTML/CSS/JavaScript exercises.